What is a fig?

 Ants

 Ants may cause serious damage to the fig tree.
-This small insect damages the tree in two forms: Plastophage insect, which pollinates figs, is the food of ants.
+This small insect damages the tree in two forms: plastophage insects, which pollinate figs, are the food of ants.
 Destroying this insect, the ant causes the fruits not to be inoculated properly, and finally the fruits fall off after growth.
 Second, it reduces the quality of the fruit.
 Therefore, the use of chemical toxins can be useful.

 Indian moth

-This moth is one of the common pests of figs that causes serious damage to the fig tree.
+This moth is one of the common pests of figs that cause serious damage to the fig tree.
 The insect may cause damage to the dried figs as well.

 Phyllophagous butterfly